live-wire/journal/README.md

     + Function:  The function will contain the computation to be applied to the contents of the window
     + Evictors: which will be able to remove elements from the window after the trigger fires and before and/or after the function is applied
 - Windows can be defined over long periods of time (such as days, weeks, or months) and therefore accumulate very large state. [link](Windows can be defined over long periods of time (such as days, weeks, or months) and therefore accumulate very large state.)
+- The state size of a window depends on the type of function that you apply.
+If you apply a ReduceFunction or AggregateFunction, arriving data is immediately aggregated and the window only holds the aggregated value.
+If you apply a ProcessWindowFunction or WindowFunction, Flink collects all input records and applies the function when time (event or processing time depending on the window type) passes the window's end time.
+    + You can also use them together.
+This is useful because you have incremental aggregation (due to ReduceFunction / AggregateFunction) but also access to the window metadata like begin and end timestamp (due to ProcessWindowFunction).

 ###### Event Time and Watermarks
 - In order to work with [event time](https://ci.apache.org/projects/flink/flink-docs-release-1.11/concepts/timely-stream-processing.html), Flink needs to know the events timestamps, meaning each element in the stream needs to have its event timestamp assigned.